Helping Someone You Care About

 What Might Happen After Experiencing Violence

 Every person responds differently to experiences of harm.
-It is critical that one does not make any assumptions about how a survivor will respond to their experiences nor any assumptions about what will feel supportive to them.
-Not all survivors experience noticeable reactions.
-Some experience responses including, but not limited to: trouble sleeping, trouble focusing, flashbacks, changes in eating patterns, anxiety, depression, shame, or fear.
-If you have experienced harm, know that there is no “normal” way to respond to harm and that your response is valid.
+It is critical that one does not make any assumptions about how someone will respond to their experiences nor any assumptions about what will feel supportive to them.
+Not everyone who experiences violence shows noticeable reactions, but some common responses include, but are not limited to: trouble sleeping, trouble focusing, flashbacks, changes in eating patterns, anxiety, depression, shame or fear.
+If you have experienced harm, know that there is no "normal" way to respond to harm and that your response is valid.
 If you want to learn about how to support someone who has experienced harm, please see below.

 Supporting Someone Who Has Experienced Harm